DioxusLabs/docsite/docs-src/0.4/en/reference/components.md

 ```

 > At this point, it might seem like components are nothing more than functions.
 However, as you learn more about the features of Dioxus, you'll see that they are actually more powerful!

+## Reactivity and re-renders

+So far, the examples shown only produce static output: the component function is run once for every time we wish to render the component, and that's it.

+However, components in Dioxus are "reactive", meaning that - as much as possible - they will automatically re-render whenever there is a possible change in the data that was used to run the function.

+The `Element` type returned by the function is a single description of how the UI must look at a given point in time.
+Hence, whenever the UI needs to change - because data changes somewhere - we must provide a new, updated description of the UI.
+This is why the component function will likely be called many times!

+You should avoid expensive computations within it.
+Dioxus uses a technique called "memoization" to prevent excessive re-computations of the same data; you will learn more about this, as well as the lifetimes involed, in the chapters on [props](../component_props) and [hooks](../hooks).